 Dehydration and Other Health Problems

-A dog can become hydrated due to intense heat and lack of access to water.
-However, it's also linked to several serious health problems including kidney disease, diabetes, Addison's disease, parvovirus and poisoning.
-Any illnesses that lead to chronic vomiting and diarrhea can also lead to dehydration such as intestinal parasites and viral or bacterial infections.
+A dog can become dehydrated due to intense heat and lack of access to water.
+However, it's also linked to several serious health problems, including kidney disease, diabetes, Addison's disease, parvovirus, and poisoning.
+Any illnesses that lead to chronic vomiting and diarrhea can also lead to dehydration, such as intestinal parasites and viral or bacterial infections.

 It's important to monitor your dog's regular water intake.
 It doesn't take long for a dog to begin to suffer serious symptoms without water.
-Knowing the signs of dehydration, especially if you live in a hot climate or have a brachycephalic dog or a dog that is elderly or has medical concerns is a critical facet of being a responsible dog owner.
+Knowing the signs of dehydration, especially if you live in a hot climate or have a brachycephalic dog, a dog that is elderly, or one that has medical concerns, is a critical part of helping your dog stay comfortable and healthy.
+And remember, your veterinarian is your best resource — and should be your go-to if you believe your dog's severely dehydrated.